sachincvn/AutoMessageReplier/README.md

-# AutoMessenger Android Application
+# AutoMessenger Android [Kotlin jetpack compose]

 AutoMessenger is an Android application designed to simplify the process of sending auto replies to messages.
 With AutoMessenger, users can set up custom auto-reply messages for various messaging platforms such as WhatsApp.
 This auto message sender app seamlessly integrates with OpenAI for intelligent auto-responses, making it a top choice for users looking for a reliable auto message sender.

-##Architecture
+## Architecture

 - Clean Architecture
 - MVVM

+  ---

 ## Features